Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

 -Did you write Kay Threthaway on your desk?

--The Boogalues did this chicken thing in the car you know where they put it in reverse and without looking slam on the gas and fuck man you’re just going it was great!.
+-The Boogalues did this chicken thing in the car you know where they put it in reverse and without looking slam on the gas and fuck man you’re just going, and everyone in the car is screaming it was great I thought we were gonna die!

--Don’t you know what a beaner is? - God!
+-Don’t you know what a beaner is? - Godfuckinghelpme!

 -What you can’t carry bury dude!